enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 since they can reorder the page and layout HTML elements without breaking anything.

 This change requires a minor update to the existing layout and page HTML view files (Thymeleaf, XSLT).
 The region definition in the XML file already had a name, and now the HTML generated in the view must contain an attribute ``data-portal-region`` with that region name.
+Also, the attribute ``data-portal-component-type="region`` is no longer required.

 .. literalinclude:: code/region_5x.html
    :language: html
+   :caption: Version 5.x region example

 .. literalinclude:: code/region_60.html
    :language: html
+   :caption: Version 6.0 region example

 ..
 IMPORTANT::